 - All participating institutions will receive a fee offset to one year of JSTOR and Artstor annual access fees, ranging from 3.5% to 5%.

-- This fee offset will be issued as a one-time credit to our participants, but can be applied when needed any time from 2021 to 2023.
+- This fee offset will be issued as a one-time credit to our participants, but can be applied when needed through June 30, 2023.*

 - It can be used for JSTOR or Artstor renewals beginning January 1, 2021, or applied towards licensing additional resources, including Books at JSTOR.

 - Participating institutions will receive information about their fee offset in the coming weeks, and we encourage you to contact us with any questions in the interim.